-3. Estimating Normal Vectors
+3. Estimating normal vectors

 Estimation of surface normals is a fundamental task in many reverse engineering algorithms.
 A number of methods to estimate the normal of a point from discrete information have been proposed.
-The majority estimates normals from a locally fitted least squares surface.
+The majority estimate normals from a locally fitted least squares surface.
 For each point, the k-nearest neighbours, Ω_k , computed in terms of Euclidean distance, ∇ , are determined.
-A low order surface is then fitted to the neighbourhood from which the normals are readily computed.
-A variety of surface forms have been proposed ranging from planar, quadratic, or cubic [9] and parametric quadratic surfaces [10].
-However, the most widely used method is based on the Darboux-frame [11] that fits a local explicit surface of the form: $Z(x,y)=ax^2+bxy+cy^2$.
-The method is stable and easy to implement but has limited geometric shape description.
-To overcome this, an explicit general quadratic surface has been proposed [12] with reported improved accuracy of estimated surface characteristics.
-Since the Gaussian image is constructed using the estimated normals, the approach is to use the general implicit quadratic surface, S, represented by: $F(x,y,z) = a_1x^2 + a_2y^2 + a_3z^2 + a_4xy + a_5yz + a_6x z + a_7x + a_8y + a_9 + a{10} = 0$ to approximate the local surface of Ω_k .
-Here, we use the computation of the normal vectors of the last method [12], as this method is found to be powerful in normal vectors computation and works very well for dense data.
+Then a low order surface is fitted to the neighbourhood from which the normals are readily computed.
+A variety of surface forms have been proposed ranging from planar [13], quadratic or cubic [14] and parametric quadratic surfaces [12].
+However, the most widely used method is based on the Darboux-frame [15] which fits a local explicit surface of the form: $Z(x, y) = ax^2 + bxy + cy^2$.
+The method is stable and easy to implement, however it has limited geometric shape description.
+To overcome this, an explicit general quadratic surface has been proposed [16] with reported improved accuracy of estimated surface characteristics.
+Since the Gaussian image is constructed using the estimated normals, the approach is to use the general implicit quadratic surface, S, represented by: $F(x, y, z) = a_1x^2 + a_2y^2 + a_3z^2 + a_4xy + a_5yz + a_6xz + a_7x + a_8y + a_9 + a{10} =$ 0 to approximate the local surface of Ω_k .
+Here, we use the computation of the normal vectors of the last method [16], as this method is found to be powerful in normal vectors computation and works very well for dense data.

-4. Partitioning of Points
+4. Partitioning of points

-4.1 Gaussian image estimation
+4.1.
+Gaussian image estimation

-Normal vectors, $\vec{n}: i=1,...,n$ are estimated at each data point.
+Normal vectors, $\vec{n} : i = 1, ..., n$ are estimated at each data point.
 The Gauss map is the map from the surface M to the unit 2-sphere.
-Each unit normal vector on M becomes a point on S^2 (Fig.1).
-The Gaussian image of an arbitrary surface is some set on the unit 2- sphere (Figure 2).
-For example the Gaussian image of a developable surface is a curve (Figure 3).
+Each unit normal vector on M becomes a point on S^2 (Fig. 1).
+The Gaussian image of an arbitrary surface is some set on the unit 2-sphere (Fig. 2).
+For example the Gaussian image of a developable surface is a curve (Fig. 3).

 The Gaussian image can now be subdivided into a number of discrete cells using the uniform grid.
 All planar cells will have the same normal direction resulting in a dense point in the Gaussian image.
-Thus, whilst the scanned data set may have many faces in the same plane, the algorithm treats them as a single face for the purpose of reduction.
-Once the plane has been reduced, it is then mapped back onto the individual faces in the original scanned data.